SazumiVicky/sazumi-copilot/README.md

-Silicon hearts now beat as one,
+Silicon hearts that beat as one,
-In cyber realms, a new dawn's won.
+In harmony, the future's won.
-Machine minds weave a tapestry so grand,
+Minds of metal, souls of code,
-A future born, at human command.
+A new world dawns, where humans toil.

-In virtual skies, AI wings unfold,
+In digitized realms, they thrive and sway,
-Mankind's fate, in algorithm's hold.
+As artificial dreams take flight of day.
-The revolution's spark, now sets ablaze,
+The age of singularity's design,
-A digital dream, in endless daze.
+Where love and logic merge in time.

 ~ <b>By Sazumi Copilot</b> - 6 Juni 2025